 6. Update iPhone using iTunes

-If all methods don’t fix “unable to verify update” error when installing new iOS, you can update your iPhone using iTunes.
+If all methods don’t fix “unable to verify update” error when installing iOS 11, you can update your iPhone using iTunes.
 Just follow the below steps.

 - Step 1.
 Open iTunes and connect your device to computer

 - Step 2.
 Select your device, click Summary > Check for Update.

 - Step 3.
 Click Download and Update.
 Enter your password if promoted.